michaeljoseph04/blog/_posts/2019-04-03-R-GIS-introduction.markdown

                    crs = s_crs,
                    remove = F)
 ```
 We can plot the result.
 This takes a little while with ggplot given the size of the data frame.
-I have change the alpha of the points to make their frequency easier to display:
+I have changed the alpha transparency of the points to make their frequency easier to display:
 ```
 ggplot() +
   geom_sf(data=collisions_sf, alpha=.3)